ahmadAzhar98/financial-advisor-frontend/README.md

 npm run dev

-> The app will run at: `http://localhost:5173` by default (or another port if specified).
+> The app will run at: `http://localhost:5173` by default.

 ---